 Customers may ask you to do this so they don’t have to pay import taxes but remember you will be liable if it is discovered.

-Be detailed and descriptive as generic descriptions may delay your packages.
+Be detailed and descriptive as generic descriptions will delay your packages.
 The more information you provide, the less chance your package will get delayed.

 Tracking & Delivery